igoham/CISSP/1 - risk-and-compliance.md

 			- 9. Restrict physical access to cardholder data.
 			- 10. Track and monitor all access to network resources and cardholder data.
 			- 11. Regularly test security systems and processes.
+			    - Requirement 11.2 covers scanning.
+It states that you need to "Run internal and external network vulnerability scans at least quarterly and after any significant change in the network."
+			    - Both scans must be done quarterly
 			- 12. Maintain a policy that addresses information security for employees and contractors.